 Building the Links Your Competitors Want

-In SEO, it is not just about catching up to your competitors but also getting ahead of them.
+In SEO, it is not just about catching up with your competitors but also getting ahead of them.
 The best way to do that is to chase the backlinks they chase.

 The idea is that you want to rank for the same keywords as your competitors (and others) but higher.
-To find out which ones those are, you start with the Keyword Gap tool and punch in your competitors.
-(Let's hypothetically say we are searchengineland.com and compete with moz.com and searchenginejournal.com.)
+To find out which words those are, you start with the Keyword Gap tool and punch in your competitors.
+(Let's hypothetically say we are Search Engine Land and compete with Marketing Land and Search Engine Journal.)

 Use the advanced filters to show only keywords that rank better than position #10 and sort after search volume.
 This way you can see which keywords bring your competitors traffic but not you (yet).
 Ignore keywords that your competitors are ranking on #1 for.

-For this example, I chose the keyword "h1 tag", for which Moz ranks #7 and Search Engine Journal #5.
+For this example, I chose the keyword "SEO data" that Search Engine Journal ranks #2 for, and Search Engine Land #7.

-Clicking on the keyword brings you to the "Keyword Analytics" section so you can check out the top 10 organic rankings.
+Clicking on the keyword brings you to the "Keyword overview" section so you can check out the top 10 organic rankings.

-Now you can see how many backlinks each of the top 10 URLs has (from different domains).
+Next click "Get Metrics" and you see how many backlinks each of the top 10 URLs have (from different domains).
 Since your competitors aren't ranking #1, they probably chase the backlinks from the URLs that rank higher than them*.
 Those are the links your competitors want to build - unless you are faster.

 *Granted, backlinks are not the only factor for rankings.